-For more information, be sure to read our complete guide on 8 Reasons You Should Visit Tasmania!
+For more information, be sure to read our complete guide on the Best Airbnbs in Tasmania and 8 Reasons You Should Visit Tasmania!

 Do you know the little heart-shaped island at the bottom of mainland Australia that quite often gets left off maps?
 Yep – that’s Tasmania!